MLanguage/mlang/README.md

 ## Testing

-Mlang is tested using the `FIP` test file format used by the DGFiP to test their internal tooling.
+Mlang is tested using the `IRJ` test file format used by the DGFiP to test their internal tooling.
 The `--run_test` and `--run_all_tests` options ease the testing process of the interpreter (with or without optimizations) and report test errors in a convenient format.

-Mlang backends are also tested using the same `FIP` format.
+Mlang backends are also tested using the same `IRJ` format.

 When running `--run_all_tests`, you can enable code coverage instrumentation with the `--code_coverage` option.
 Another interesting option is `--precision`,